 Starting a business is an exciting time.
 You’ve probably read dozens of books on being an entrepreneur, and you think you have the chops to succeed.
 If you’re interested in starting a painting company, you’re in luck.
 Understanding the painting business is relatively simple and easy for someone with limited painting experience to pick up.
 You don’t need to have a background in painting wrap your head around how the painting business works and get started.
-And in some states, you won’t even have to file a license application.
+This makes it relatively easy to start a painting business with no experience.
+In some states, you might need a contractor’s license to paint houses but in others, you won’t even have to file a license application.

 As the owner of the painting company, you need to be able to help direct the employee on the job.
 What prep work needs to be done?
 What materials need to be used?
 How can we completely satisfy the customer?
 If you can answer these three questions for each type of paint job your company offers (interior residential homes, exterior residential homes, etc.), you’ll have mastered the most important skills needed to lead a successful painting company.